 Possessing less than two ounces of marijuana for personal use is now only punishable by a fine.
-If more than two ounces—but fewer than 8 ounces—are found in your possession, you may be charged with a class A misdemeanor, which carries the potential of a one-year jail sentence and/or a $1,000 fine.
-Possession of between 8 ounces and 16 ounces is considered a class E felony, which carries a prison sentence of up to four years and a fine of up to $5,000.
-These consequences grow more serious as the number of marijuana increases.
+If more than two ounces—but fewer than eight ounces—are found in your possession, you may be charged with a class A misdemeanor, which carries the potential of a one-year jail sentence and/or a $1,000 fine.
+Possession of between eight and sixteen ounces is considered a class E felony, which carries a prison sentence of up to four years and a fine of up to $5,000.
+These consequences grow more serious as the amount of marijuana possessed increases.

 Charges Involving the Sale of Marijuana